-Abyssal Deadspaces are dangerous areas that can only be entered by a single ship after activating an Abyssal Filament.
-No other ship will be able to follow and while within the Abyss, capsuleers have to rely on their own wits and resources to emerge again with the spoils.
+Abyssal Deadspaces are dangerous areas that can only be entered by a single cruiser after activating an Abyssal Filament, or by a fleet of up to three frigates using three filaments of the same time and tier, for the capsuleers seeking a cooperative challenge.
+No other ships will be able to follow and while within the Abyss, capsuleers have to rely on their own wits and resources to emerge again with the spoils.

 Filaments are the keys to Abyssal Deadspaces.
 Activating a Filament will draw the ship it was used on into the Abyss, leaving an Abyssal Trace behind.
-While no other ship can follow the trace into the Abyss, these traces can be scanned out with combat scanner probes.
+While no other ship can follow the trace into the Abyss (with the exception of the total of three frigate pilots of the same fleet for co-operative traces), these traces can be scanned out with combat scanner probes.
 As such, it may happen that other capsuleers are waiting for the ship that entered the Abyss to emerge again.

 The information available on Filaments gives hints at what to expect within the Abyssal Deadspace it will lead into, such as global weather effects within the Abyssal Deadspace and the effects on the ships in it: